 The use of skulls should not be seen as negative as it invokes mindfulness of our own mortality and a humble reminder of our temporary existence in the physical world and the importance of living in the moment.
 Here are some meanings that can be associated with the image:

 - Invoke fear or caution.
 The skull with crossbones is used to signify a poisonous substance as well as pirates in the sea.
 When they appear on a glass bottle, it means you are not supposed to drink or eat it.

 - Symbolizes transformation.
 Such as the appearance of the Death card in a tarot reading, the skull means life after death, metamorphosis, or change whether in life itself or other aspects of living.

 - Symbolizes nonconformity.
-When seen on flags, signs, or tattoos, the skull represents freethinking, rebelliousness, toughness, courage, and bravery in the face of danger and death.
+When seen on flags, signs, or tattoos, the skull represents freethinking, rebelliousness, toughness, courage in the face of danger and death.

 - Celebrate the dead.
 In Mexico, the skull is the main of symbol of one of its festivities called the Day of the Dead, or Dia de los Muertos.
 Sugar skull candies made with chocolate and amaranth are given during the festival.

 - Good luck charm.
 Ancient and primitive cultures believed that skulls can ward off evil, so they wore them to ensure protection and well-being.
 In Celtic culture, it represents the seat of power and the house of the soul.

 - Decoration.
 As they are visually appealing, many people think they are cool so a lot of fashion items and other design materials use them for decoration.
 Alexander McQueen once popularized the trend of stylized skulls.